Locked nucleic acid

-A locked nucleic acid (LNA), also known as bridged nucleic acid (BNA), and often referred to as inaccessible RNA, is a modified RNA nucleotide in which the ribose moiety is modified with an extra bridge connecting the 2' oxygen and 4' carbon.
+A locked nucleic acid (LNA), often referred to as inaccessible RNA, is a modified RNA nucleotide in which the ribose moiety is modified with an extra bridge connecting the 2' oxygen and 4' carbon.
 The bridge "locks" the ribose in the 3'-endo (North) conformation, which is often found in the A-form duplexes.
 This structure provides for increased stability against enzymatic degradation.
 LNA also offers improved specificity and affinity in base-pairing as a monomer or a constituent of an oligonucleotide.
 LNA nucleotides can be mixed with DNA or RNA residues in a oligonucleotide.
+LNA is one type of bridged nucleic acid.

 Synthesis

 Obika et al. were the first to chemically synthesize LNA in 1997, independently followed by Jesper Wengel's group in 1998.
 This became possible after Zamecnick and Stephenson laid the groundwork on the possibility of oligonucleotides being great agents for controlling gene expression in 1978.
 To date, two different approaches, referred to as linear and convergent strategies respectively, have been shown to produce high yield and efficient LNAs.
 The linear strategy of synthesis was first detailed in the works of Obika et al. In this approach, uridine (or any readily available RNA nucleoside) can be used as the starting material.
 The convergent strategy requires the synthesis of a sugar intermediate which serves a glycosyl donor necessary for coupling with nucleobases.
 Commonly, D-glucose is used to produce the sugar intermediate which is subsequently reacted with nucleobases using a modified Vorbrügen procedure allowing for stereoselective coupling.

 The addition of different moieties has remained a possibility with the maintenance of key physicochemical properties like the high affinity and specificity evident in the originally synthesized LNA.
 Such oligomers are synthesized chemically and are commercially available.